Topic-wise Vastu

 ### The Core Challenge

-The kitchen represents Agni (fire element) — an active, transformative, energetically intense zone.
+The kitchen represents Agni (fire element), an active, formative, energetically intense zone.
 In traditional Vastu, the kitchen is a separate room specifically to contain this energy.
 In open plans, fire energy can overwhelm the calm energy of the living and dining zones.

 ### Stove Placement in Open Kitchen